German politician's death 'execution,' says civic head | DW | 21.06.2019

 A 'declaration of war,' posits NSU investigator

-Specialists Berlin-based journalist on political extremism, Andreas Förster, writing in the leftist cultural weekly Der Freitag and co-author of a compendium on the NSU trial, said Wednesday German authorities must not repeat NSU-case investigation "mistakes" in probing what he termed the Lübcke murder.
+Specialist Berlin-based journalist on political extremism Andreas Förster, writing in the leftist cultural weekly Der Freitag and co-author of a compendium on the NSU trial, said Wednesday German authorities must not repeat NSU-case investigation "mistakes" in probing what he termed the Lübcke murder.

 "After the murder of Walter Lübcke, the state must finally understand the interplay of network structures and autonomous cells in the right-wing scene," said the introduction to Förster's article.